apache/incubator-brooklyn/docs/use/guide/quickstart/index.md

 `...
 Started Brooklyn console at http://127.0.0.1:8081/` ([link](http://127.0.0.1:8081/))

+But before we really use Brooklyn, we need to setup some Locations.

 Stop Brooklyn with ctrl-c.

-### Setting up Locations and Applications
+## Configuring a Location

+Brooklyn deploys applications to Locations.
+Locations can be clouds, machines with fixed IPs or localhost (for testing).

-By default Brooklyn loads configuration parameters from `~/.brooklyn/brooklyn.properties` and a service catalog from `~/.brooklyn/catalog.xml`.
+Brooklyn loads Location configuration  from `~/.brooklyn/brooklyn.properties`.

 Create a `.brooklyn` folder in your home directory: